mn-mde-edfi/MDE-Ed-Fi-ODS-API-SDK/MDE-EdFiClientSDK/EdFi/OdsApiV31/docs/StudentHomelessProgramAssociationsApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new StudentHomelessProgramAssociationsApi();
-            var studentHomelessProgramAssociation = new EdFiStudentHomelessProgramAssociationWritable(); // EdFiStudentHomelessProgramAssociationWritable | The JSON representation of the \"studentHomelessProgramAssociation\" resource to be created or updated.
+            var studentHomelessProgramAssociation = new EdFiStudentHomelessProgramAssociation(); // EdFiStudentHomelessProgramAssociation | The JSON representation of the \"studentHomelessProgramAssociation\" resource to be created or updated.

             try
             {
-                // Creates or updates resources based on the natural key values of the supplied resource. apiInstance.PoststudentHomelessProgramAssociation(studentHomelessProgramAssociation);
+                // Creates or updates resources based on the natural key values of the supplied resource. apiInstance.PostStudentHomelessProgramAssociation(studentHomelessProgramAssociation);
             }
             catch (Exception e)
             {
-                Debug.Print("Exception when calling StudentHomelessProgramAssociationsApi.PoststudentHomelessProgramAssociation: " + e.Message );
+                Debug.Print("Exception when calling StudentHomelessProgramAssociationsApi.PostStudentHomelessProgramAssociation: " + e.Message );
             }
         }
     }